A mechanism of macroscopic rigid-body behavior through evanescent mode: Experimental realization of rigid-body behavior

-We fabricated four ``particles'' following the above description.
-On the bed of plastic straws which are laid transversally to the axe of 1D motion, the three ``particles'' have been arranged just in touch, see Fig.\ref{fig:data}(b), where the horizontal axis is rotated clockwise by 90 degrees.
-Towards this target the hitting ``particle'' is straightforwardly launched by hand (a movie is available in Supplementary Information).
 Fig.\ref{fig:data}(c) represent the collision experiment of a single particle hitting upon a three-particle cluster as well as that of a two-particle cluster hitting upon the other two-particle cluster.
 These images has been reconstructed based on the movie taken by a high-speed camera (Pixelink, 2052 frames/s).
 From each image the horizontal slice containing the thick black marker has been cut out and stuck with the aid of the software ImageJ.
 The time advances from left to right and the vertical axis represents the spatial position.
 The vertical dotted line in these figures indicates the instant when the hitting particle/cluster are released.
-The vertical bright-dark stripes reflect the period of 10ms thanks to the blinking of fluorescent lamps.
-The results show well the rigid body-like behavior similar to the previous numerical model despite the friction by substrate being present.
-(The relative deficits in the momentum and energy upon collision were, respectively, 5-10\% and 10-20\%, after the trajectory analysis.)
-If we remove the movable pistons, the collision occurs in the known manner of ``Newton's cradle'' about which there are extensive studies both experimentally \cite{coste-fauve1997} and theoretically \cite{Nesterenko1983,MacKay1999}.
-We also tested whether our result depends strongly on the flatness of the head of the pistons.
-On top of each piston head we attached a small steel ball and we repeated the experiment similar to Fig.\ref{fig:data}({\it c}).
-The rigid-body like behavior was still observed to a good approximation, see Supplementary Information.
+The vertical bright-and-dark stripes reflect the period of 10ms thanks to the blinking of fluorescent lamps.
+The results show well the rigid-body like behavior similar to the numerical model despite the friction by substrate being present. {By analysing the trajectory we estimated the relative deficits in the momentum and energy upon collision to be 5-10\% and 10-20\%,respectively.}